savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 </div>

-[Voice over](https://www.apple.com/voiceover/info/guide/_1121.html) is the native screen reader of Apple.
+[VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) is the native screen reader for Apple products.
 It's known for being very  easy to learn making for a fluid and intuitive experience.
-In the screen reader comparison linked previously in this article, the user state that learning Jaws took them years compared to the week-end it took them to get used to Voice Over.
+In the screen reader comparison linked previously in this article, the user state that learning Jaws took them years compared to the week-end it took them to get used to VoiceOver.

 While being a very good, Voice Over is only available on apple machines and therefore often not useful to most users.